sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 8.1.
 HA set creation

 The HA bring-up workflow is described below -
-  - The DPU starts out with it's initial HA state as DEAD.
+  - The DPU starts out with it's initial HA state as Dead.
-  - After pushing all the other configurations including the HA-Set and HA-scope, the SDN controller pushes HA-Start-Pairing trigger.
+  - First the SDN controller pushes all configurations including the HASet and the HAScope with role set to Dead.
+  - Then the SDN controller starts the HA state-machine on the DPU by updating the HAScope role to a non Dead role.
-  - DPU transitions to CONNECTING state and tries to connect to its pair specified in the HA-Set.
-It starts a timer and gives up if its unable to connect within this time.
+  - DPU HA state transitions to Connecting and attempts to connect to its pair specified in the HASet.
-  - If the connection attempts were unsuccessful then the HA state transitions to DORMANT_STANDALOME.
+  - If the connection attempt is unsuccessful it moves to the InitializingToStandalone statei and waits for trigger from SDN controller.
-  - If the connection was successful then the DPU HA state transitions to SYNCING state and starts bulk-sync to synchronize existing flows from the other DPU in the pair in case it is already active.
+  - If the connection was successful then the DPU HA state transitions to Connected state and performs bulk sync to synchronize existing flows from the other DPU in the pair in case it is already Active.
-  - In parallel it also receives inline flow sync from the other DPU for any new flows created after the bulk sync is started.
-  - At the end of the bulk sync the HA state transitions to DORMANT_ACTIVE.
-At this point the DPU is fully synchronized with the pair and is ready to receive any traffic.
+  - At the end of the bulk sync the HA state transitions to InitializingToActive and waits for trigger from SDN controller.
+  - At this point the DPU is fully synchronized with the pair and is ready to receive any traffic.
 But the DPU has not enabled its BFD session to the NPUs, so it will not recieve any data traffic yet.
-  - Whenever the SDN controller decides this DPU is ready to be online, it pushes Activate-Role trigger.
+  - Whenever the SDN controller decides this DPU is ready to be online, it pushes the Activate-Role trigger.
-  - DPU enables BFD to all the NPUs and the HA state transitions to STANDALONE or ACTIVE depending on whether it was able to connect to the paired DPU.
+  - DPU enables BFD to all the NPUs and the HA state transitions to Standalone or Active depending on whether it was able to connect to the paired DPU.

 ```mermaid
 sequenceDiagram